ecurry15/CF-Azuki-Import-Export-Incident-Response/README.md

-##  Flag 1 – Identify the source IP address of the Remote Desktop Protocol connection
+## :triangular_flag_on_post: Flag 1 – Identify the source IP address of the Remote Desktop Protocol connection

 **Finding**: The IP address `88.97.178.12` gained initial access to the VM `AZUKI-SL` at `2025-11-19T18:36:18.503997Z` via RDP by using valid user credentials.